appfuse/appfuse/archetypes/appfuse-archetype-basic/src/main/resources/archetype-resources/README.txt

 following:

 1. Download and install MySQL 5.x database
-2. Change permissions on create-database.sh provided in your project root directory.
-Run script.

-    e.g.
-        $chmod 755 create-database.sh
-	$./create-database.sh

-3. Run the following maven goal using the jetty plugin specified in the pom.
-View the application at http://localhost:8080/

-    e.g.
-        $mvn jetty:run-war
+2. Run "mvn jetty:run-war" and view the application at http://localhost:8080.

-4. More information can be found at
+3. More information can be found at:

     http://dev.appfuse.org/display/APF/QuickStart+Guide